mfeuhrer/ansible/docs/reference/ansible.cfg.md

 ## Customizations

+### remote_user

+This directive tells ansible what username to use when accessing a remote machine.

-If you use a different username for ansible, change this line:
+If you want to use a different username, change this value.

 	remote_user = ansible

-Modify this line to change where your inventory file can be found:
+### inventory

+This directive tells ansible which file to use as the default inventory.

 	inventory = $HOME/hosts
 ## Options

 ### python interpreter

-	interpreter_python = auto_silent

 By default, ansible will autodetect the in-user versions of python on managed devices.
 If no version is specified for use, ansible will throw a warning in the logs that the interpreter on the endpoint may change between runs.
 I don't care for the clutter in my logs.

+	interpreter_python = auto_silent

+auto_silent tells ansible to suppress the warning and accept the default behavior.